cinza/myReads/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the first project of React's Nanodegree, by [Andrea Zuniga R](https://github.com/cinza).
+Hope you like it!

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).